thewca/wca-regulations/wca-regulations-2012.md

 - 2o) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the beginning of the next round of the event.
 - 2p) The WCA Delegate must resolve the dispute before the beginning of the next round of the event.
 - 2r) The competitor must accept all final rulings of the WCA Delegate.
 Penalty: disqualification from the competition.
-- 2s) Exceptions for documented disabilities:
-  - 2s1) For competitors with hearing disabilities, judges may replace the vocal instructions with hand signals.
-  - 2s2) For competitors with physical disabilities, judges may assist with starting and stopping the timer.
-  - 2s3) Competitors with other disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations with the WCA Delegate.
+- 2s) Competitors with other disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations with the WCA Delegate.
+[NOTE: Original 2s1 and 2s2 are moved to A3 and A4, to stay consistent with the placement of 3d1, another rule about disabilities, next to the rule that they are making an exception from.]
 - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition.